Daniel-xsy/RoboBEV/docs/GET_STARTED.md

 ### Test Scripts

-The test scripts on nuScenes-c are included in [`./corruptions/tools/`](../corruptions/tools).
+The test scripts on `nuScenes-c` are included in [`./corruptions/tools/`](../corruptions/tools).
 First copy the test tools:

 ```bash
 cp -r ./corruptions/tools ./zoo/<MODEL>
 ```

-To test on nuScenes-c, simply run the following commands:
+To test on `nuScenes-c`, simply run the following commands:

 ```bash
 cd ./zoo/<MODEL>